 PRRT specifically targets cancer cells with minimal impact on surrounding healthy tissue, which contrasts with the broader approach of traditional chemotherapy that affects both healthy and cancerous cells.
 Compared to surgery, PRRT offers a non-invasive treatment option with the potential for managing tumors that are inoperable or metastasized.
 When juxtaposed with newer targeted therapies, PRRT stands out for being highly specific to certain types of neuroendocrine tumors, potentially offering a more effective solution for these patients.

 The side effects of PRRT are typically fewer and milder than those associated with chemotherapy, which can include nausea, hair loss, and increased risk of infection.
-While surgery carries risks inherent to the procedure and requires recovery time, PRRT avoids these issues, offering a treatment with less downtime.
-Compared to other targeted therapies, PRRT's side effects are still generally less severe, although it's important for patients to discuss all potential risks and side effects with their healthcare provider.
+While surgery carries risks inherent to the procedure and requires recovery time, PRRT avoids these issues, offering treatment with less downtime.
+Compared to other targeted therapies, PRRT's side effects are still generally less severe, although patients need to discuss all potential risks and side effects with their healthcare provider.

 For many patients, the experience of undergoing PRRT is significantly less taxing than traditional chemotherapy or undergoing surgery.
 The treatment typically involves a series of injections, making it less invasive and allowing for a quicker return to daily activities.
 While newer targeted therapies also promise improved patient experience over chemotherapy or surgery, PRRT's targeted approach for neuroendocrine tumors might offer a more tailored and efficient treatment option for those particular cases.